melroy89/xfcevdi/README.md

 ![Preview 2](preview_papirus.png)

 *Note:* You can always remove/install additional packages.
-By using docker container and apt-get command line (depending on your setup, this won't be permanent) or ideally by changing the [Dockerfile](Dockerfile).
-And optionally adapt [XFCE settings script](xfce_settings.sh) to your needs.
-Eg. like install & use Papirus icons instead.
+By using docker container and apt-get command line (depending on your setup, this won't be permanent) or ideally by changing [Dockerfile](Dockerfile) or extending the Docker image via: `FROM danger89/xfcevdi_x2go` in your own Dockerfile.
+  Optionally adapt the [XFCE settings script](xfce_settings.sh) to your needs.
+Eg. like when you installed Papirus icon theme and want to use the Papirus icons instead.

 ## Usage